How to Create Alternative-Specific Choice Model Designs in Q

 Maximum candidate questions

-Designs can easily be much larger, with many more alternatives, attributes, and levels.
+Designs can easily be much larger, with many more alternatives, attributes, levels and versions.
 This means that the number of possible questions can run into the billions, which poses a computational problem.
 Examining such a large number of questions is infeasible in a realistic time frame.

 This is where the Maximum candidate questions box is used.
 Setting Maximum candidate questions limits the number of questions that are examined during the optimization process.
 This is useful if the Federov algorithm is taking too long.
 Naturally this means that the design might not be as optimal as when all questions are considered, but it will certainly be necessary for very large designs unless you are prepared for a very long wait.
 I suggest starting with 100,000 candidates (which are chosen randomly from all possible questions) and iterating from there depending on how much time you can spend.